This story was originally published and last updated .

 But the gesture-based utility doesn't just end with a few system shortcuts.
 You can also tie the screen-off gestures (there are five that you can configure) to open whatever apps you want, plus extra dedicated controls for music.
 You can even configure a scree-on three-finger swipe top trigger a screenshot — honestly a pretty useful feature for some folks.

 The last feature (on this short list, anyway) that we'd like to see come to more phones via stock Android is OnePlus' upcoming Optimized Charging feature.

 It's not an exclusive feature to OnePlus, ASUS and Apple already have similar versions of the same thing.
 In short, your phone learns when you usually unplug it — say, in the morning, or just before you leave work — and it times charging itself so that it doesn't sit at 100% the whole time.
 Instead, it will try to coordinate the last little bit of the phone's charging to ensure it spends as little time as possible fully charged.
 That's because sitting at a full charge is actually bad for batteries, reducing their capacity over time.
 The less time it spends fully topped-up, the better it is for your phone's battery longevity.

-This feature is already live in recent OnePlus betas, and we'll probably see it start to land in stable software releases soon.
+This feature is already live in OnePlus betas, though it's currently only live in production builds on the OnePlus 8 and 8 Pro.
 But if Google can make this adaptive charging optimization a basic part of Android, it could be the sort of thing everyone could benefit from, saving plenty of folks premature battery failure and phone replacements.
 The benefits, purely in an environmental and money-saving sense, are huge, and Google should seriously consider making it a part of Android itself.

 Bonus: Oxygen OS' volume controls